JJZolper/django-landing/README.md

 # django-landing
-A simple yet useful landing page application for Django.
+A simple yet useful landing page application with Django.